 For an overview of maritime plaques, click on the Maritime heading above.
 Click on images to enlarge.

 The plaques above have the latin motto 'DEUS DABIT VELA', which translates as 'God will fill the sails'.
-The first two plaques, c1845-55, are attributed to Newbottle High Pottery.
-The next three have transfers from the same copper plate but are attributed to Moore's, c1860.
+The first three plaques, c1845-55, are attributed to Newbottle High Pottery.
+The next two have transfers from the same copper plate but are attributed to Moore's, c1860.
 The plaque with the leaf border pairs with the Gardener's Arms on the Emblems and armorials page, from an as-yet-unidentified pottery.

 The first plaque aboves is attributed to Moore's, c1860s.
 The orange plaque, from the same transfer plate, is attributed to Scott's, c1870s.
 These plaques are extremely rare.
 The transfer more commonly appears on jugs and bowls, most often with orange lustre.